CodingAbdullah/Next-MDX-Blog-Starter/mdx-medium-blog-post-provider/README.md

 Default theme is set to the `vscDarkPlus` theme.
 Feel free to modify the theme and even add your own syntax highlighting library if you so choose.

-You can read more about the library used in this project here.
+You can read more about the library used in this project <a href="https://react-syntax-highlighter.github.io/react-syntax-highlighter/demo/">here.</a>

 ### GitHub Gists
 For safety and ease of use, GitHub Gists can be integrated into MDX files to manage code snippets with its own custom component.

 Note that only GitHub Gists that are publicly available are supported.
 You can modify the component to integrate private Gists.

 This custom component also utilizes the `react-syntax-highlighter` package for syntax highlighting the publicly accessible GitHub gists.